How Zoom’s Product Strategy Evolved to Keep Pace with an Unprecedented Surge

 The user experience/user interface/graphic design staff are also integral.
 They share responsibility for the product experience and have the expertise to optimize things from a customer perspective.
 Product development is involved as they build the product and UX team’s designs.

 Your organization must overcome silos to capture the full value the organization has to offer.
-Customer support, account management, and sales are a unique source of customer feedback.
+Customer support, account management, and sales are unique sources of customer feedback.
 They deal with customers and prospects more frequently and can provide the voice of the customer input.
 This elevates requests and complaints.
 They can also quantify support inquiries, identifying problem areas, and friction points.

 Marketing also plays a role.
-Marketing generates content and messaging that sets expectations and accompanies new users along their journey.
+Marketing generates the content and messaging that sets expectations and accompanies new users along their journey.
 Such as an email explaining how to fully take advantage of a feature sent after a user’s first time trying it.

 Of course, customers themselves also play a role.
 They provide direct feedback, take part in surveys, usability testing, and focus groups, and contribute to the data set.
 Their real-world experiences and insights are incredibly valuable.